 The FiCM is a learning community within the wider SWMTC community.
 We explore and learn together what it means to cultivate ‘adventurous faith, missional hope & grounded love’, which are at the heart of the shared life of SWMTC.
 It will deepen your knowledge of Christianity so that you can better serve as a follower of Christ.

 The FiCM provides the foundation year for training for licensed lay ministry as a Reader in the Diocese of Exeter.
 Selection for the two=year Reader training programme follows completion of the course.
 SWMTC Reader Training

 Enquiries: For more information and initial enquiries about pursuing the programme, please contact Revd Belinda Speed-Andrews, the Programme Coordinator & Administrator, at email@example.com

 We also suggest you talk to your parish priest to explore whether they would sponsor you.

 Registration: Forms for the next academic year are usually available in the new year, and the deadline is usually Easter.
 Interviews for the programme take place between Easter and July.

 Entry requirements: Open to all in the Diocese of Exeter.

-Fees: Core training costs are met by the Diocese.
+Fees: There is no course fee to the student; core training costs are met by the Diocese.
 Students are responsible for the costs of travel and books.